 What to do in case of a mouse infestation

 If bad luck strikes and mice do appear in your premises, it is best to call for reliable mouse control.
 Those rodents are particularly resilient to pesticides.
 Even if killed, they are likely to die in out-of-the-reach areas of your property.
 This is a scenario you don’t want to occur.

 Dead mice carcasses around your property are the perfect recipe for a health disaster.
-Mice traps are efficient against single mouse.
+Mice traps are effective against a single mouse.
 It is impossible to battle infestation with traps since young mice are not attracted to the baits.